Tag: 1950 Pusan Perimeter, 8/4-9/18

 James Shimabuku describes the situation in Pusan upon his arrival and recounts making his way up to Suwon.
 He remembers encountering the Chinese and recalls wave after wave of them.
 He shares that when the Chinese soldiers in the front died, the Chinese soldiers behind them would pick up their weapons and continue pushing forward.

-Beginning in 1950, James Shipton flew 12 trips into Japan from Washington state as a radioman.
-James Shipton recalls the length of time these trips took.
-During his time with North Star Plans, trips from Japan to Washington took 50 hours.
+James Shipton, beginning in 1950, flew twelve trips into Japan from Washington state as a radioman.
+He recalls the length of time these trips took.
+He shares that during his time with North Star Planes, trips from Japan to Washington took fifty hours.

 Jean Paul White